BetterAngelsLA/monorepo/docs/frontend_readme.md

    nvm install node && nvm alias default node
    ```

+1. Optional: add a `.env.local` file:
+   - See `.env.local.sample` file for refernce

 ### Running the Frontend: Nx Workspace with Expo Application

 #### Starting Expo

 1. Open a new integrated terminal (local) and run the following to start Expo in your local environment
-   *Note: You should have development builds (linked above) installed on your device*
+   _Note: You should have development builds (linked above) installed on your device_

    Start the Outreach app